MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_5_explore_sentinel.md

 10. Keep this page open, as you will use it in the next task.

-#### Task 5:  In the previous task you created an analytics rule to be alerted of suspicious activities.
+#### Demo Step 5 (Optional):  In the previous step you created an analytics rule to be alerted of suspicious activities.
 Embedded in that wizard is the option to automate the response to an incident based on the specific rule.
 But you can also create automation rules by going directly to the automation configuration option.

 1. From the left navigation panel, select **Automation**.